sritchie/scala-rl/docs/src/main/tut/course.md

 position: 1
 ---

-## Functional RL in Scala
+# Functional RL in Scala

+{% include_relative course/tabular/warning.md %}

+# Notes

-This is the main page for the course.
+This is the main page for the course!
+Check in periodically for updates; I'm working on the code first, then looping back to the course.

 ## Other Resources

-Books, etc.
+Books, etc... what to read?